microcks/microcks.io/content/documentation/using/advanced.md

 ![content-negociation-xml](/images/content-negociation-xml.png)

-Both samples are matching the same dispatch criterion that is the `name` part of the URI.
-However depending on the `Accept` header of your request, Microcks will return different responses:
+Both samples match the same dispatch criterion that is the `name` part of the URI.
+However, Microcks will return different responses depending on the `Accept` header of your request:

 ```sh
 $ curl http://localhost:8080/rest/API+Pastry+-+2.0/2.0.0/pastry/Eclair+Cafe